sokvanna/wbdv465-midterm/README.md

 Right now, the site has basic authentication setup, as well as the ability for admins to create books.
 The follow features need to be implented

 ### Task
-1. Add ISBN attribute to book
+1. `5pts` -  Add ISBN attribute to book
-2. Validate book fields
+2.  `5pts` - Validate book fields
   - require a title, author, summary
   - require the ISBN to be 10 digits
-3. Implement the ability for users to add books to a “list”
+3. `20pts` -  Implement the ability for users to add books to a “list”
   - Hint: You will need to create a many to many relationship between users and books, as well has allowing that relationship to have a status attribute of “read”, “reading”, or “will read”
-4. Add the ability to add genres to books
+4.  `20pts` - Add the ability to add genres to books
   - Hint: Use https://github.com/mbleigh/acts-as-taggable-on
   - add code to allow viewing books for a particular tag (/tags/fiction)
-5. Add the ability for users to add reviews to books
+5. `20pts` -  Add the ability for users to add reviews to books
   - review should include a rating (0-5)
     - validate that a review is an acceptable value
   - review should belong to users and books
-6. Ensure books and reviews are browsable by guests but only users can mark books as being read, reading or will read, as well as write reviews.
+6.  `10pts` - Ensure books and reviews are browsable by guests but only users can mark books as being read, reading or will read, as well as write reviews.
-7. Ensure only admins can create, edit, and delete books.

 ### Extra Credit:
-- Prevent users from creating multiple reviews for the same book.
+- `5pts` - Prevent users from creating multiple reviews for the same book.
-- Add the ability for photos to be added and displayed on books
+- `5pts` - Add the ability for photos to be added and displayed on books

 ### How to submit
+_`20pts` of your grade comes from correctly turning it in by midnight the night before class_

 1. Commit changes to your fork.
 2. Send a pull request from your fork to the original repo (this one.)